BACP Registered Integrative Counsellor · London

 Sessions are 50 minutes, usually weekly.
 The direction comes from what matters most to you — and that shifts over time.
 My role is to keep the process honest, steady, and moving forward rather than circling the same ground indefinitely.

-If we have an agreed time for a session, you can cancel without charge as long as you give at least 48 hours' notice.
-Cancellations made within 48 hours of the session will be charged in full.
-I apply this consistently and ask that you do the same — it keeps the work honest on both sides.
+Sessions can be cancelled without charge with at least 48 hours' notice.
+Cancellations within 48 hours are charged in full.
+I apply this consistently and ask the same of you — it keeps the work honest on both sides.

 Sessions are available online across the UK, with evening appointments to suit working schedules.
-I also offer in-person sessions in London — get in touch to discuss.
+In-person sessions in London are also available — get in touch to discuss.

 If something in what you've read feels familiar — that's usually a good place to start.